AnantharamanLab/CheckAMG/README.md

 3. **E-value Threshold**

-   * A permissive `E-value` cutoff of `0.1` is applied during `hmmsearch` to minimize missed hits due to chunking or memory differences when parallelizing, which can affect search reproducibility
+   * An *initial*, permissive E-value cutoff of `0.1` is applied during `hmmsearch` to minimize missed hits due to chunking or memory differences when parallelizing, which can affect search reproducibility

 4. **Database-Specific Thresholds**